ferynd/Website/README.md

 - **Admin (Site Owner):** Full control - create/delete trips, manage all participants, edit all expenses
 - **Regular Users:** Can view trips they're part of, add expenses/payments, edit only their own entries
 - **Guest Participants:** Can be added by name without accounts (for tracking non-users)
+- **Expense Ownership:** Each expense stores its creator; only admins or the creator can delete an expense

 #### Technical Implementation